youngsoft/MyLinearLayout/README.md

 ## Introduction
 ---

 **MyLayout is a powerful iOS UI layout framework which is not an encapsulation based on the AutoLayout but is based on primary *frame* property and by overwriting the *layoutSubview* method to realize the subview's layout.
 So It is unlimited to run in any version of iOS system.
-Its idea and principle is referenced from the layout of the Android system, iOS AutoLayout and SizeClass.
+Its idea and principle is referenced from the layout of the Android system, HTML/CSS float&flexbox, iOS AutoLayout and SizeClass.
 You can implement the UI layout through the seven kinds of layout class below: MyLinearLayout, MyRelativeLayout, MyFrameLayout MyTableLayout, MyFlowLayout,MyFloatLayout ,MyPathLayout and the support for SizeClass.**

 **Powerful function, easy to use, barely constraint setting and fit various screen size perfectly are MyLayout's main advantages.**

-**I wish you use MyLayout right now or in your next project will be happy!**
+**I hope you use MyLayout right now or in your next project will be happy!**

 #### MyLinearLayout
 Linear layout is a single line layout view that the subviews are arranged in sequence according to the added order（from top to bottom or from left to right).
 So the subviews' origin&size constraints are established by the added order.
 Subviews arranged in top-to-bottom order is called vertical linear layout view, and